8 – 12 year olds

 This course will suit children in UK schools, International Schools and Home Schoolers.
 It will appeal to children who really like reading but also to children who would like to have a chance to escape from a modern city life and experience a life that is more free (as so many characters in novels appear to be).

-Since the early 1900s a huge range of traditional and contemporary children’s novels has been written in English.
+Since the early 1900s a huge range of traditional and contemporary children’s novels have been written in English.

 Aspects of some of these things can be found in the surroundings of Trelugga.